Skip to content

 Queries()

-Returns Query parameters as multi-value map.
+Returns Query parameters in a multi-value format.

 go